-The packages of inari tofu from Family Mart and Lawson were vegan.
-The ones from 7/11 were not.
+The packages of inari tofu from Family Mart, Lawson and 7/Eleven are vegan.
+The inari pouches sold at 7/eleven are not.

 Onigiri made up a lot of our favourite convenience store breakfasts and snacks on the go and one that ended up being a surprise favourite was the plain rice ball.
 Simply flavoured with salt and sugar these were delightful at any time of day.
-Vegan versions below were found at 7/11 and Family Mart although it would seem that as of Spring '16 Family Mart no longer stock this version.
+The vegan versions below were found at 7/Eleven and Family Mart although it would seem that as of Spring '16 Family Mart no longer stock this version.

 Other vegan versions we discovered were Konbu with sesame seeds and Ume (pickled plum), both from Family Mart.

-As well as these Ume versions from Lawson and 7/11.
+As well as these Ume versions from 7/Eleven and Lawson.